Vipsy-123/Panda-Lang/README.md

 # Panda Lang

-Panda is a statically typed, compiled programming language that aims to balance simplicity and power.
-It was created with the following principles in mind:
+Panda language is a compiled programming language that seeks to achieve a harmonious blend of simplicity and power.
+The compiler generates assembly code and utilizes the NASM assembler for execution.

 ## Tour of the Language